Paul Galatis

 And hidden inside it is the ability to decide exactly how you want to configure your iPhone, remove or restrict the web browser, remove the app store and then lock it down with no need for parental controls.
 When I realised this was possible, it felt like a breakthrough.

-Using Apple Configurator, you can create an iPhone that still behaves like a useful modern device without behaving like an always-open portal to the internet.
+Using Apple Configurator, you can create an iPhone that still behaves like a useful, modern device without it needing to be an always-open portal to the internet.

 For example, you could allow calls, messages, Spotify, Uber, Google Maps, WhatsApp… and nothing else.
 No infinite scroll.
 No algorithmic rabbit holes.
 No “just one more thing”.
-You can even disable the camera if you feel that's important — something I know a number of boarding school principals wish for.
+You can even disable the camera if you feel that's important.

 One of my favourite examples is how we configured Google access for our son.
 He likes checking football and Formula 1 results, so we allow access to Google search itself.
 He can look things up, check scores, and satisfy his curiosity.